Sticking to a healthy diet is hard for many reasons. And all the information (and misinformation) on the internet doesn’t make it easier!

 While they're given a bad name, they are one of the main types of nutrients and play a significant role in the energy your body has throughout the day.

-Sugars and starches: The body breaks down these carb-loaded foods into glucose (blood sugar).
+The body breaks down all digestible carbohydrates, like starches and many sugars, into glucose (blood sugar).
 Glucose is used to give the body energy.
 But too much, and your blood sugar (and metabolism) is thrown into a roller coaster of imbalance

 Some of the most common foods that are rich in protein are:

-Everyone has and needs a little fat in their diet—but not too much.
+Everyone has and needs a little fat in their diet.
 Fat gives your body energy and helps your body absorb vitamins.
-As you may have gathered from our look into the Western Diet, managing our fat intake is one of our biggest downfalls.
+As you may have gathered from our look into the Western Diet, improving our fat intake is one of our biggest downfalls.